Giles, Giles and Fripp

-Giles, Giles and Fripp were an English rock group, formed in Bournemouth, Dorset in August 1967.
+Giles, Giles and Fripp were an English music group, formed in Bournemouth, Dorset in August 1967.
 It featured brothers Michael Giles on drums and vocals and Peter Giles on bass guitar and vocals, and Robert Fripp on guitar.
 The band's music showed an eclectic mix of pop, psychedelic rock, folk, jazz, and classical influences.
+Music historian Vernon Joynson retrospectively likened their music to freakbeat and sunshine pop.
 The group eventually evolved into pioneering progressive rock band King Crimson.